YW-Ma/SpaceResection/README.md

 x0(mm)
 y0(mm)

+# Notice
+Notice: elements of exterior orientation is coordinate to the Chinese standard(Phi,Omega,Kappa), NOT WESTERN STANDARD(Omega,Phi,Kappa)

 Additionally, a MATLAB Program is available as a test.
-Notice: elements of exterior orientation is coordinate to the Chinese standard(Phi,Omega,Kappa), NOT WESTERN STANDARD(Omega,Phi,Kappa)!!!